-NY Food Stamps Fraud Lawyer
+Food Stamp Fraud Lawyer NYC

-Food Stamp fraud in New York City has been in fraud investigators’ sights for years, but the recent HRA policy changes made thousands of New Yorkers the target of aggressive investigations, and in many cases criminal prosecutions.
-If you or a family member is being targeted for Food Stamps Fraud, call us for a FREE phone consultation at (212) 577-6677.
+NYC Food Stamp fraud has been in fraud investigators’ sights for years.
+Still, the recent Human Resources Administration (HRA) policy changes to the food stamp program and food stamp benefits made thousands of New Yorkers the target of aggressive investigations and, in many cases, criminal prosecutions.
+If you or a family member is being targeted for Food Stamps Fraud, call the Norman Spencer Law Group for a FREE consultation at (212) 577-6677.

 What is Food Stamp Fraud